-What Is An EMT And What Do They Do?
+What Is An EMT, And What Do They Do?

 An Emergency Medical Technician (EMT) is a first responder trained in life-saving emergency medicine.
 Most EMTs are employed by private ambulance services, fire departments, hospitals, or police departments.
 They may also work for government and military organizations.

 Some first responders choose to receive EMT training in addition to their other career fields.
 For example, you can be a firefighter/EMT or a police officer/EMT.
 These individuals usually make more money due to the added level of training, so their average EMT salary in every state is noticeably higher.

 This is one reason you might find a fire truck dispatched to a medical emergency; the odds are good that most of the firefighters on board are also trained EMTs.
 Paramedics have received additional specialized training and can do more on the job.

 Minimum Requirements To Be An EMT